up123524/ARP-code/README.md

 # ARP-code
 Code I worked on to form the basis of my report for my project.
+It was written in R as my preferential programming language and involved my analysing a paper constructing a series of simple trading rules.
+These rules would theoretically provide an investor with limited data access the ability to find consistent returns.
+I used this code to evaluate these trading rules and their effectiveness in forming a portfolio.